-4.7.8 DataCORDER Power Up
+4.6.10 DataCORDER Power Up

-The DataCORDER may be powered up in any one of four ways:
+The DataCORDER may be powered up in any one of the following methods:

 - 1. Normal AC power: The DataCORDER is powered up when the unit is turned on via the Stop-Start switch. - 2.
-Controller DC battery pack power: If a battery pack is installed, the DataCORDER will power up for communication when an interrogation cable is plugged into an interrogation receptacle. - 3.
-External DC battery pack power: A 12 volt battery pack may also be plugged into the back of the interrogation cable, which is then plugged into an interrogation port.
-No controller battery pack is required with this method. - 4.
-Real Time Clock demand: If the DataCORDER is equipped with a charged battery pack and AC power is not present, the DataCORDER will power up when the real time clock indicates that a data recording should take place.
+Controller DC battery pack power: If a battery pack is installed, the DataCORDER will power up for communication when the user presses the battery key. - 3.
+Real Time Clock demand: If the controller is equipped with a charged battery pack and AC power is not present, the DataCORDER will power up when the real time clock indicates that a data recording should take place.
 When the DataCORDER is finished recording, it will power down.

 During DataCORDER power-up, while using battery-pack power, the controller will perform a hardware voltage check on the battery.
 If the hardware check passes, the controller will energize and perform a software battery voltage check before DataCORDER logging.
 If either test fails, the real time clock battery power-up will be disabled until the next AC power cycle.
-Further DataCORDER temperature logging will be prohibited until that time.
+Also, DataCORDER temperature logging will be prohibited until that time.